locopine/IoT_Termometer/README.md

   - 3x Jumpers;
   - Smartphone Android.

+Libraries:
+  - DHT11;
+  - PubSubClient;
+  All present in the Arduino library manager

 Circuit description:
   1 - Connect DHT VCC in 3v3 of NODEMCU;
   2 - DHT GND in GND of NODEMCU;